jump-dev/Cbc.jl/README.md

-To install custom built Cbc binaries, use the environmental variable `JULIA_CBC_LIBRARY_PATH` to point to the path at which you installed Cbc (the folder containing `libCbc`).
+To install custom built Cbc binaries, use the environmental variable `JULIA_CBC_LIBRARY_PATH` to point to the path at which you installed Cbc (the folder containing `libCbcSolver`).
 For example, on Mac, after installing Cbc with `brew install cbc`, use:
 ```julia
 ENV["JULIA_CBC_LIBRARY_PATH"] = "/usr/local/Cellar/cbc/2.10.5/lib"
 import Pkg